 Baijnath in Bageshwar has a temple dedicated to Lord Vaidyanath, another manifestation of Lord Shiv.

-When you talk of Uttarakhand pilgrimage, you can never leave out Hemkund Sahib, one of the holiest pilgrimage places for Sikhs.
+When you talk of the Uttarakhand pilgrimage, you can never leave out Hemkund Sahib, one of the holiest pilgrimage places for Sikhs.
 Located in Chamoli, it has a gurudwara dedicated to Guru Gobind Ji, the tenth Guru.

 These are by no means the only holy places in Uttarakhand.
 Visit the various lakes and you will come across ancient temples with rich past going back into time.
 Uttarakhand is timeless.
 The wheels of progress march on but since millennia pilgrims have trodden difficult paths, worn down stones and endured hardships in a never-ending worship of the Lord in all his glorious manifestations.